 Hence, using a combination of topics and sentiment from the words is the only way to ascertain emotion, rather than a ‘catch all’ algorithm.

-Text analysis and text mining explained
+Text analysis, text mining and natural language processing (NLP) explained

 It’s common when talking about text analysis to see key terms like text mining and text analysis used interchangeably — and often there’s confusion between the two.